alexeevit/valera/README.md

-# - Zdarov, That's Valera
+# - Zdarov, this is Valera

 I came here to punch you in your face and take your money.
 Don't be afraid of me, approach a little closer.